rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/recovery.md

 The recovery system can be accessed during boot by selecting the last entry in the menu (labeled by "recovery").

-### Recovery system

-A derivative can be recovered anytime by booting into the ` recovery` partition and by running `cos-reset` from it.
+A derivative can be recovered anytime by booting into the ` recovery` partition and by running `elemental reset` from it.

 This command will regenerate the bootloader and the images in the `COS_STATE` partition by using the recovery image.